brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-rosa-alcala.md

       Minus, and The Market Wonders all from Ahsahta Press.
 She is a professor of creative writing at the University of Arizona. "
   - person: giovanni-singleton
-    event_bio: "giovanni singleton earned a BA from American University and an MFA from the New College of California.
-She is the author of the poetry collections AMERICAN LETTERS: works on paper (2017) and Ascension (2011), which won a California Book Award for Poetry. singleton is founding editor of nocturnes (re)view of the literary arts.
-Her honors and awards include fellowships from the Squaw Valley Community of Writers, Cave Canem, and the Napa Valley Writers Conference.
-Her work has been anthologized widely and appeared on the Yerba Buena Center for the Arts building.
-Coordinator for the Lunch Poems reading series at the University of California–Berkeley, singleton has taught at Saint Mary’s College, Naropa University, and New Mexico State University."
+    event_bio: "giovanni singleton is the author of the poetry book Ascension, winner of the California Book Award Gold Medal and the poetry/visual art collection AMERICAN LETTERS: works on paper (Canarium Books).
+She is founding editor of nocturnes (re)view of the literary arts.
+Her honors and awards include fellowships from the c3:initiative, Squaw Valley Community of Writers, Cave Canem, and the Napa Valley Writers Conference.
+She is a recipient of the African American Literature and Culture Society’s Stephen
+      E. Henderson Award and her dreamography is forthcoming in 2021 from Noemi Press."
   - person: carmen-gimenez-smith
     event_bio: Carmen Giménez Smith is the author of numerous poetry collections, including Be Recorder (Graywolf Press, 2019), which was a finalist for the